-For the woman who loves fashion AND the planet, here are 13 sustainable fashion brands like Reformation.
+For the woman who loves fashion and the planet, here are 13 sustainable fashion brands like Reformation.

-Fast fashion is a real problem, so we need to shop with intention.
-But I used to think that eco-friendly clothing meant frumpy, oversized, and ugly, so I wanted nothing to do with it.
+I used to think that eco-friendly clothing meant frumpy, oversized, and ugly, so I wanted nothing to do with it.

 Brands like Reformation make being eco-friendly cool so fashionistas everywhere can be trendy and care for the planet at the same time.
 And now that my kids are older and will both be in school full-time next year, I’m excited to ditch my stay-at-home mom comfy clothes for something a little more stylish.